-Borough of Archbald Zoning Ordinance - Draft April 2022, Revisions from previous draft in italics junk, junk vehicles, appliances, drums or barrels.
+Borough of Archbald Zoning Ordinance - Draft April 2022, With Minor Revisions September 2022 junk, junk vehicles, appliances, drums or barrels.
 If a fence has one side that is more finished than the other side, the more finished side shall face towards any abutting dwelling.
 Fence supports should be placed on the inside of a fence.